 Here at Leah Legal, we are always ready to rush to your defense in your hour of need.
 We do not shy away from high-stakes cases like vehicular manslaughter, and we have a long track record of winning these kinds of cases in local Los Angeles Area courts.

 If you are facing a vehicular manslaughter charge, do not risk walking into the courtroom unrepresented or under-represented.
-Contact us anytime 24/7/365 by calling 818-484-1100, and we will immediately give you a free consultation and begin building you a solid defense.
+Contact our criminal lawyer anytime 24/7/365 by calling 818-484-1100, and we will immediately give you a free consultation and begin building you a solid defense.